Configure utility services

 A print service is used to print and preview maps from the Print button in Map Viewer and Map Viewer Classic, and from print widgets in apps created using ArcGIS apps, such as Web AppBuilder and Instant Apps.
 Apps use the print service in their print widgets to create printable documents with the layouts available in that print service.
 Print layout templates from the service are accessible through the Print button in Map Viewer and Map Viewer Classic to anyone inside or outside your organization who can access your organization's map viewers.
 The layouts are based on what's provided in the organization's print service and include any dynamic text placed on the layout.
 Administrators can create, update, and delete the layout templates for a more customized experience.

-Print services from ArcGIS Server 10.1 and later are supported.
+You can use print services from currently supported releases of ArcGIS Server.
 Asynchronous print services are not supported.
 If your external print service is secure, you need to first create a secure service item in ArcGIS Online that stores the credentials required to access the print service.
 You can then configure the service URL provided by the secure service item as a custom print service.
 Print services can be internal or external.
 Internal print services only work for printing when Map Viewer, Map Viewer Classic, or apps have access to the internal print service.
 To print layers secured with web-tier authentication, you must use a custom print service configured to handle web-tier authentication.

 1. Access the utility service settings page.